Spectral Condition for $\mu$P under Width-Depth Scaling: Conclusion

 \section{Conclusion}

-In this paper, we present a simple and unified spectral framework for $\mu$P under joint width–depth scaling.
-Our spectral $\mu$P condition precisely characterizes the scaling of weights and their updates, enabling a general recipe for HP choices across a broad class of optimizers.
-Empirical results on GPT-2 style language models validate that our approach preserves scale-invariant feature learning and facilitates robust HP transfer, offering a simple and principled solution for efficient scaling of generative foundation models.
+In this paper, we present a simple and unified spectral framework for $\mu$P under joint width-depth scaling.
+The framework gives an operational condition on the norm of weights and their per-step updates, and explains why residual blocks with one transformation and those with multiple transformations lead to different depth-scaling rules.
+By mapping this condition to concrete HP choices, we obtain a general recipe for implementing $\mu$P across a broad class of optimizers.
+Experiments on GPT-2 style language models show that the resulting $k\ge2$ formulation preserves scale-invariant feature learning and supports robust HP transfer, while the $k=1$ formulation and SP often fail to do so.
+These results suggest that the proposed spectral perspective provides a practical and interpretable route to width-depth $\mu$P for modern architectures.